 We have been back to caring for dental patients since May 4, 2020, after our governor lifted the closure of dental offices due to the new COVID-19 pandemic.

-Dr. Mark Venincasa and his dental assistant Estela, and his dental hygienist Sandra, wear face shields, surgical gowns, and surgical masks to maintain safety for patients.
+Dr. Mark Venincasa, his dental assistant Estela, and his dental hygienist Sandra, wear face shields, surgical gowns, and surgical masks to maintain safety for patients.
 High-volume suction used during treatment dramatically reduces aerosols, and our normal high level of sanitization and sterilization has been maintained within the treatment areas.

 This level of environmental and clinical safety is not new to Dr. Mark.
 As he began his dental school training in 1982, there was a new awareness concerning HIV/AIDS, and in preventing its transmission.
 As a result, Dr. Mark has been accustomed to this higher level of care and concern for disease transmission and infection.

 Learn more about our ongoing safety procedures by reading Dr. Mark’s blog.